- Founded in 2005

 - Employee-owned cooperative

 - Colorado Public Benefit Cooperative

 - Serving: homeowners, commercial property owners, and utility-scale developers

 - 7,400+ solar systems installed (equivalent to over 100 megawatts)

-Founded in 2005, Namasté Solar is an employee-owned Colorado Public Benefit Cooperative and Certified B Corporation that designs, installs, and maintains solar electric systems for homeowners, commercial property owners, and utility-scale developers.
+Founded in 2005, Namasté Solar is an employee-owned Colorado Public Benefit Cooperative and Certified B Corporation that develops, designs, installs, and maintains solar electric systems for homeowners, commercial property owners, and utility-scale developers.
 Namasté Solar also provides highly specialized solar engineering, design, consulting services, as well as maintenance and operations for solar projects across the United States.
 The company is on a mission to accelerate the adoption of clean renewable energy and to prove there’s a better way to do business.
 As a B Corp, Namasté Solar is part of a global movement using business as a force for good to solve social and environmental challenges.
-The company has installed more than 7,400 clean energy systems, which produce over 100 megawatts, the equivalent to removing 147 million lbs of CO2 pollution from the air each year, or 165 million miles not driven.
+The company has installed more than 7,400 clean energy systems that produce over 100 megawatts combined, the equivalent of electricity for 20,250 homes each year or removing emissions from 280,000,000+ vehicle miles.

 Namasté Solar consistently ranks among the best solar companies in Colorado and the country, and was named Best for the World: Environment (2018) and one of Solar Power World’s Top Solar Contractors (2017).

 - Green Leases & Sustainable Capital Investment in Buildings: The Split Incentive Dilemma – “With green leases, the tenant still gets to benefit ,and the owner has a way to earn a return on investment for installing a long-term asset on their property that’s going to deliver positive cash flow for 25-plus years.”

 - Diversity Best Practices Guide for the Solar Industry (page 17)